bhrigu123/Instant-Lyrics/README.md

 * lxml

-Works with Python 2/3.
+# Compatibility

+* Python 2/3
+* Linux

 Shown below is installation and running with Python 2.

 To install `python-dbus`, `appindicator3` and `python-gi`, you will need to install using your package manager.